alexbosworth/ln-service/README.md

 Subscribe to the status of a past payment

 Requires lnd built with routerrpc build tag

-Either a request or a destination, id, and tokens amount is required

     {
       [id]: <Payment Request Hash Hex String>